bmcandr/lis-bootcamp/guides/LIS-testcases.md

 ***NOTE: RUNNING THE THIS TUTORIAL WITH THE LATEST MASTER BRANCH WILL FAIL!***

 The test cases are associated with an earlier commit and will fail if attempted with the master branch.
-Go to the [LIS Test Cases page](https://lis.gsfc.nasa.gov/tests/lis) and look at the note at the bottom for the appropriate commit ID to checkout (440a319 as of 4/10/2020).
+Go to the [LIS Test Cases page](https://lis.gsfc.nasa.gov/tests/lis) and check the note at the bottom for the appropriate commit ID to checkout (440a319 as of 4/10/2020).

 Example:
 1. Change directory into LISF repo with `cd $WORKING` where `$WORKING` is LISF/